nottrobin/maas-docs/en/manage-pods-webui.md

 ![pod delete][img__pod-delete]

-!!!
-Warning:
+[note type="caution"]
 Deleting a pod will also delete all its machines and remove them from MAAS.
+[/note]

 <!-- LINKS -->